-Student Services provides comprehensive support services to assist all students in maximizing academic achievement.
-Student support services are delivered by intervention team specialists, school counselors, school psychologists, school social workers and substance abuse program counselors.
+Student wellness and academic support services provides comprehensive supports to assist all students in maximizing academic achievement.
+These services are delivered by, school counselors, school psychologists, school social workers, substance abuse counselors, interventionists, and community partner agencies.

 Parents may contact their child's school for additional information on the student support services offered.
-Parents may also contact the CMS Student Services department with questions or concerns at 980-343-2383.
+Parents may also contact the CMS Student Wellness & Academic Support department with questions or concerns at 980-343-2383.

-Multi-Tiered System of Support
+Multi-Tiered Systems of Support

-Every school in CMS is implementing a Multi-Tiered System of Support (MTSS).
+Every school in CMS implements Multi-Tiered Systems of Support (MTSS).
 MTSS is a tiered framework, which promotes school improvement through engaging, research-based academic and behavioral practices.
 North Carolina employs a systems approach, using data-driven problem solving to maximize growth for all students.
 So what does this mean for you and your student?
-It just means that ALL students will be provided the instruction they need to make progress towards standards.
-All students will receive core instruction with academic and behavioral practices based on the needs of the district and school populations.
-The school MTSS team will check to make sure the practices are being used effectively.
-When groups of students or individual students are not making progress, then the school team will review the instruction, the curriculum, and the environment to consider what changes are necessary to meet the needs of the students.
+It means that ALL students will be provided the instruction they need to make progress towards standards.
+All students will receive core academic, social-emotional, and behavioral instruction.
+The school MTSS Leadership team will check to make sure the practices are being used effectively.
+When groups of students or individual students are not making progress, then the school MTSS leadership, or grade/content area teams will review the instruction, the curriculum, and the environment to consider what changes are necessary to meet the needs of the students.
 Parents are a vital part of this problem-solving process.
-Some students will need changes such as a supplemental layer of support (instruction).
-Based on a review of data, students who are not successful with supplemental supports will be directed to the school's individual student problem solving team to be considered for intensive intervention.
+Some students may need a supplemental layer of support via small group instruction or counseling).
+Based on a review of multiple data points, students who are not successful with supplemental support will be directed to the school's individual student problem solving team to be considered for intensive intervention.